 1. CMS Hub

-With CMS Hub, you'll get a blogging platform that's fully integrated with HubSpot’s marketing, sales, and service tools and comes with a built-in CRM.
+With CMS Hub, you'll get a blogging platform that's fully integrated with HubSpot’s marketing, sales, and service tools — and comes with a built-in CRM.

-That means you'll get the functionality you expect from other platforms — like an intuitive blog editor with CTAs, forms, and an option to preview how your post will look on any device before you publish it.
+That means you'll get the functionality you expect from other platforms, like an intuitive blog editor and an option to preview how your post will look on any device before you publish it.
 You can also add CTAs and forms.

 If you're looking for a more lightweight CMS that's dedicated to blogging, Ghost is an excellent WordPress alternative.
-It offers an intuitive editor, built-in SEO tools, responsive layouts, and out-of-the-box email subscription so you can easily create and manage a blog.
+It offers an intuitive editor, built-in SEO tools, responsive layouts, and an out-of-the-box email subscription so you can easily create and manage a blog.

 The following tools will help you define your target audience, find topics that appeal to that audience, and overcome writer's block so you can plan your blog strategy.

 One of the first steps in creating a blog strategy is establishing who you're writing to.
 Make My Persona is a free tool by HubSpot that will walk you through the process of building a reader persona.

 Reader personas are fictional representations of your ideal readers that you can use to plan and create blog content that addresses their goals, behaviors, and concerns.
 Creating reader personas will not only ensure you’re creating the right content for the right people — it will also help inform the tone and style of your blog as you write.

 Make My Persona is a fantastic tool for bloggers and marketers at freelance-to-enterprise businesses.
 It’s an essential tool for creating ideal personas and buyers for your target readership.
 It will help you hone in on your reader’s needs much more effectively than if you were to write to an unknown public.